Superfoods that may help improve cognitive function

-You probably know that eating a balanced diet is great for your loved one’s physical health, but did you know that sticking with healthy choices can also help to improve your parent’s mental health?
+You probably know that eating a balanced diet is great for your loved one’s physical health, but did you know that sticking with healthy choices, like memory boost foods, can also help to improve your parent’s mental health?
 “You are what you eat” is true for both body and mind, and your brain needs power and sustenance just like any other organ.

 However, there are some foods that are better for cognitive function than others.
 Next time you and your father are at the market, be sure to add some of these brain-powering Superfoods to your cart: